 Australia’s COVID-19 vaccine rollout was launched on 22 February 2021 with the provision of Pfizer to quarantine and frontline personnel and aged care and disability residents and staff.
 Distribution of AstraZeneca began on 5th March 2021.
 By 31 December 2021, all people aged 12 years and above were eligible to receive a COVID-19 vaccine.
 On 8 November 2021, the Australian Government initiated the vaccine booster program for 3rd doses.
 From 10 January 2022, the Australian Government expanded eligibility for the program to include those aged five to 11 years.
 Around 78.4% of the population have taken at least 1 dose of Covid-19 vaccine.

-Mortality patterns by gender also show a clear inflection in February 2024.
+Mortality patterns by gender also show a clear inflection in February 2021 following vaccine rollouts.

 All data presented is from the Hong Kong statistics department and extracted from published public domain reports.